Attributes & tags

 Updating values for existing attributes

-Once that tags or attributes have been created, there are several ways to ingest data into the system.
+Once that a tag or attribute has been created, there are several ways to ingest data into the system.

 Assigning attributes manually from the platform